w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a developer-friendly interface for most of the common XCM messages.

-This pallet provides some default implementations for some traits required by `XcmConfig`, as well as an instance of the XCM Executor provided as a trait within the pallet's own configuration.
+This pallet provides some default implementations for traits required by `XcmConfig`, as well the `ExecuteXcm` trait over the pallet's own configuration.
 `pallet-xcm` provides a default interface in the form of a pallet, that can manage and deal with XCM-related storage and higher-level dispatchable functions.